-Geraldine danced with The Royal Ballet from 1963 to 1971 and worked with some of the 20th century's foremost ballet choreographers, including Frederick Ashton, Bronislava Nijinska and Kenneth MacMillan.
-Subsequently, she entered higher education and achieved a PhD in 2000 on the dance movement style of Frederick Ashton.
+I danced with The Royal Ballet from 1963 to 1971 and worked with some of the 20th century's foremost ballet choreographers, including Frederick Ashton, Bronislava Nijinska and Kenneth MacMillan.
+Subsequently entering higher education I achieved a PhD in 2000 focusing on the dance movement style of Frederick Ashton.

-Geraldine has also written several substantial articles including one on ballet competitions, in which she considers whether the dancing, as performed in the competition, is merely judged for its technical content or its artistic.
-She concludes that if the former is the case, the dancing is not judged as art but only for its aesthetic content.
-She has also written a book on Ashton's choreographic style: Frederick Ashton's Ballets: Style, Performance, Choreography, published in 2012.
+I have also written several substantial articles including one on ballet competitions, in which I consider whether the dancing, as performed in the competition, is merely judged for its technical content in contrast to its artistic elements; if the former is the case, the dancing is not judged as art but only for its biomechanical content.
+I published a book on Ashton's choreographic style: Frederick Ashton's Ballets: Style, Performance, Choreography in 2012.

 Dancer with The Royal Ballet 1963-1971